 The American Heart Association must certify students in Basic Life Support for Health Care Providers.
-Proof of certification (copy of front and back of card) must be turned in by January 5, 2024.
+Proof of certification (copy of front and back of card) must be turned in by due date given at the Surgical Technology Orientation.
 This certification must be current, according to the expiration date on the card, and maintained throughout the program.
 It is the student's responsibility to complete CPR certification.
 Students are NOT be permitted in the clinical area without current certification.
 The submission of documentation is a requirement for full acceptance to the program.